OpenSecuritySummit/oss2018/content/tracks/OwaspSAMM/_index.md

 type         : track
 owasp-project: yes
 categories   : ["OWASP SAMM"]
-description  : Working Sessions related to the Owasp SAMM Project organizers   :
+description  : Register for this track to join a group working together in a 5-day sprint on SAMMv2 organizers   :
 ---